 - Verify VCS is running.
-From the Java Console, log on to the Primary site. - 2 On a clustered node on the Primary site, launch the configuration wizard from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > Volume Replicator Agent Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 3 Read the information on the Welcome panel.
+From the Java Console, log on to the Primary site. - 2 On a clustered node on the Primary site, launch the Volume Replicator Agent Configuration Wizard from the Apps menu on the Start screen. - Read the information on the Welcome panel.
 Click Next. - In the Wizard Options panel, choose the Modify an existing replication service group option and then select the replication service group whose resources you want to modify from the list that is displayed in the pane.
 Click Next. - In the Service Group Configuration panel view the information that is selected for the fields.
-Click Next. - In the Disk Group and Replicated Volume Group Configuration panel. select the RVG whose resources you want to modify from the list that is displayed in the Available Replicated Volume pane.
+Click Next. - In the Disk Group and Replicated Volume Group Configuration panel, select the RVG whose resources you want to modify from the list that is displayed in the Available Replicated Volume pane.
 This enables the Next option.